mahitha-1310/EscapeRoom/readme.txt

 How to run:
 1) Open Terminal
-2) Go to this folder:
+2) Go to this folder
-   cd "/Users/mahitharammohan/Desktop/User Interface"
 3) Start server:
    python3 -m http.server 8081
 4) Open browser: